iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

 Open questions:

-- Can we use bg_id for both SGB II and SGB XII at the same time or do we need to differentiate once we add serious support for SGB XII?
+- Can we use arbeitslosengeld_2\_\_bg_id for both SGB II and SGB XII at the same time or do we need to differentiate once we add serious support for SGB XII?

 Time unit identifiers always appear before unit identifiers (e.g., `arbeitslosengeld_2__betrag_m_bg`).